BitJam/live-usb-maker/README.md

 Use ext4 as the filesystem for the live-usb and add a small fat32 file system for booting via UEFI.

-If one or more commands are given then only perform those commands
+At least one command must be given.
+If "all" is not given then only the commands given will be run.

 Commands:
     all              Do all commands
     partition        Partition the live usb
-    make-ext         Create the ext file system
+    makefs-ext       Create the ext file system
-    make-efi         Create the efi file system
+    makefs-efi       Create the efi file system
+    makefs           Both makefs-ext and makefs-efi
     copy-ext         Copy files to live usb ext partition copy-efi         Copy files to ESP partition
+    copy             Both copy-ext and copy-efi
     uuids            Write UUIDs linking file systems
     install